toolprint/homebrew-tap/DEVELOPMENT.md

 - Class name matches the formula name in CamelCase (`OnegrepCli`)
 - Supports multiple architectures (ARM64, x86_64 for macOS, x86_64 for Linux)
-- Uses GitHub releases for hosting binary files
+- Uses NPM to install from the registry
 - Includes SHA256 checksums for verification

 ## Release Process

 1. **Update the formula:**
-   - Update the version in `onegrep-cli.rb`
+   - Update the version in `Formula/onegrep-cli.rb`
    - Update SHA256 checksums for each architecture:
      ```bash
-     shasum -a 256 <binary-file>
+     curl -sL https://registry.npmjs.org/@onegrep/cli/-/cli-VERSION.tgz | shasum -a 256
      ```

 2. **Test and verify:**